jmettraux/aachen/src/cad__background.md

 [^1]

 The background is determined by rolling 1d6, or by choosing one in accord with the referee.
 A player may also want to come up with their own background, giving it a name and three skills.
-For example, a `Mountebank` background that grants _Convince_, _Exert_, and _Perform_.
+For example, a `Mountebank` background that grants _Talk_, _Exert_, and _Perform_.

 ## Applying the Background